Wednesday 30th January 1918

 (2) Did not admit that the petitioner was born on March 29, 1873, at 27 Chesham Place, or that he was the legitimate son of John Henry De la Poer Marquess of Waterford, or that he was a natural born subject of the King.

-(3) Also he did not admit that the petitioner was legally domiciled in England.
+(3) Also he did not admit that the petitioner was legally domiciled in

+(2) That the petitioner was the issue of the marriage of John Henry De la Poer Marquess of Waterford.
 (4) In the alternative the respondent alleged that the petitioner, sometimes know as George Tooth, otherwise John Tooth, was the natural son of Georgina Tooth, and was born on January 25 1872 at the City Road Workhouse, Holborn Union, St Luke's district, and he asked the Court to dismiss the petition.

 The respondent the Hon.
 Claude Anson, Lord Dounoughmore and Lord Decies, the trustees of the Waterford estates, in answer to the petition, filed similar pleas.